shawn-simon-developer/AlbumGAN/README.md

 ### How to actually start quick
 Install Pyenv and Pipenv (use the links above), navigate to the directory and type `pipenv shell` to start the virtual environment and then install all deps using `pipenv install`.

+### Run scripts
+`pythin main.py` from root project folder

-Make a copy of the `config_TEMPLATE.json` and call it `config.json` with your credientials.
+Make copies of any `config/*.template files` and create a .json file extension version with your actual credientials.
 This will be git ignored.